What is a marketing funnel and how does it work?

 Persuading a customer to buy from your business isn't easy.
 It's a multi-step process that involves raising awareness, generating customer interest, guiding customers, and getting them to purchase.

 A marketing funnel is a vital part of your marketing strategies.
 Through understanding your customer journey and mapping out your funnel, you can ensure that your marketing is focused and effective.
-You can use the best content marketing tools and software to optimize your funnel and increase your sales.
+Utilize the best CRM software to align your customer actions with the funnel's stages too.

 There are several types of marketing funnels, but they all have the same goal: to convert visitors into customers.
 But, how do you get people to the bottom of that funnel?
 And how do you make sure they end up buying from you?